acl-org/acl-anthology/README_detailed.md

     If this doesn't enable the C bindings, make sure you have Cython installed, then try rebuilding pyyaml again.

+You also need to install "jing", an XML schema checker. if you are using Homebrew on OS X, you can install this with `brew install jing-trang`.

 ### Step 1: Prepare the data for site generation

 The data sources for the Anthology currently reside in the [`data/`](data/)